HanSunUCLA/Machine_Learning_Review/ML_Review.md

 Pro: easy to understand, have value even with small amount of data and is a white box;

 Con: unstable, very high variance depending on training data. it is often inaccurate.

+**Gini Index**: each split is based on Gini Index calculation. $$Gini=1-\sum_i p_i^2.$$ Gini Index represents the impurity of the data.
+0.5 indicates pure random; 0 indicates pure perfect; 1 indicates the random distribution of elements across various classes.

 **Pruning**: pruning of tree is a method to reduce variance.
 It reduces the size of decision trees by removing sections of the tree that provide little power to classify instances.